TattlingJam4231/weapon-rebalances/README.md

    - Akimbo Crosskill Guard
      - ammo pickup increased from 2.3/8.03 to 4.05/8.1

-### Special:
+### Specials:

+   - GL40
+     - ammo pickup changed from 0.07/0.88 to 0/0.9

+   - Piglet
+     - ammo pickup changed from 0.07/0.88 to 0/0.9

+   - China Puff
+     - ammo pickup changed from 0.07/0.88 to 0/0.9

+   - Compact 40
+     - ammo pickup changed from 0.07/0.88 to 0/0.9

+   - Arbiter
+     - ammo pickup changed from 0.07/0.88 to 0/1.1

    - Vulcan Minigun
-     - Damage increased from 25 to 80
+     - ammo pickup decreased from 10.13/35.44 to 0.68/2.03
-     - Mag capacity increased from 750 to 984
+     - magazine capacity increased from 750 to 984
+     - concealment decreased from 5 to 1
+     - damage increased from 25 to 80
-     - Stability decreased from 24 to 0
+     - stability decreased from 24 to 0
-     - Maximum kick value increased
+     - maximum kick value increased
-     - Accuracy increased from 32 to 56
+     - accuracy increased from 32 to 56
-     - Ammo pickup rate decreased signifigantly
-     - Can now shoot through enemies and shields
+     - can now shoot through enemies and shields

+   - XL 5.56 Microgun
+     - ammo pickup changed from 10.13/35.44 to 15/30
+     - magazine capacity increased from 750 to 984
+     - concealment increased from 5 to 7
+     - damage decreased from 35 to 32
+     - accuracy decreased from 32 to 28
+     - stability increased from 24 to 44
+     - changed from primary to secondary weapon